Here are ten tips when visiting Alaska that I find important and that aren’t talked about a lot.

 Thank you again if you are that couple, and you are reading this!
 I have not forgotten the way of the north!

 Just because you make it through an area once or a few times does not mean that you don’t need to be prepared for an emergency.
 Our recent trip down McCarthy Road proved that to be true.
 It was not our first time there, nor will it be the last, but we had to change a tire due to a rock puncture.
-We have good tires too!
+We had good tires too!
 The same rocks used in summer construction zones can do just the same.

 Call your insurance company beforehand and make sure you have roadside assistance coverage, and make sure you are covered in the areas that you will be traveling, just in case.